-Most of us have job roles that involve at least some communication with other people even if we never deal with people outside of our own organisation.
+Most of us have job roles that involve at least some communication with other people, even if we never deal with people outside our own organisation.
 The ability to question effectively is therefore important to all of us.

 This one day training course will help develop the questioning skills of attendees.

 This course is aimed at helping attendees’ question effectively.
 The materials cover a range of basic techniques that can be adapted to any situation where questioning is necessary.
 We take the normal Inovra approach where attendees learn through a range of activities.
 There is also the opportunity to put into practice what they learn during the day.